nbossard/packlist/README.md

 ### BUT a place for experimentation of up-to-date technology
 - mix of Groovy and Java
 - material design
-- android studio IDE 2 preview
+- android studio 2.2 preview
 - vector drawables, using asset studio
 - in-app indexing
 - android data-binding (http://developer.android.com/tools/data-binding/guide.html)